EU sees 'decisive moment' for building single capital market

 Lawmakers and EU states will face industry lobbying over the proposed consolidated tape to provide stock transaction prices as "close to real time as technically possible" - and at a low cost or free to retail investors.

-Exchanges want a 15-minute delay to handing over their data.
+Exchanges want a 15-minute delay before the mandatory handing over of their data.
 Banks and investment funds say a tape will be of no use if not in real time.

-Rainer Riess, director general of the Federation of European Securities Exchanges, said exchanges now face having to give away data for free, with revenue depending on how many investors subscribe to the new tape.
+The Federation of European Securities Exchanges (FESE) said the CMU package is "one step forward, one step back" as it fails to increase the competitiveness of EU markets.

-"Retail investors won't get anything additional to what they get today from their broker or Google for free," Riess said.
+"Exchanges remain deeply concerned by the risks of such an elaborate and complex experiment," FESE director general Rainer Riess said of the proposals for a tape.

 The Association for Financial Markets in Europe (AFME), which represents investment banks and funds, said a real-time tape was essential for delivering CMU.